 Connecticut laws distinguish between assaults based on the level of physical injury caused.
 Under Connecticut General Statutes (C.G.S.) § 53a-3, “serious physical injury” involves a substantial risk of death, severe disfigurement, or serious loss or impairment of bodily organs.
 Typically, serious bodily injuries result in first-degree assault charges.

 “Physical injury” refers to any pain or impairment of the physical conditions of others.
 As a result of this broad definition, as assault conviction does not require that individuals sustain more than minor injuries.

-In order to secure a conviction for assault, the state must prove an assault occurred beyond a reasonable doubt.
-Fortunately, individuals facing assault charges may be able to take advantage of various defenses, depending on the facts of their cases.
+In order to secure a conviction for assault, the state must prove this attack occurred beyond a reasonable doubt.
+Fortunately, individuals facing these charges may be able to take advantage of various defenses, depending on the facts of their cases.

 Another possible defense involves the constitutional rights of the accused.
 If law enforcement officials violated those rights in any way, such as by executing an illegal search and seizure of evidence, then the evidence may be inadmissible at trial.
 As a result, a motion to suppress evidence may make it difficult for prosecutors to prove their case.

 Call a Darien Assault Attorney for Help

 If you were accused of assault, you may face serious penalties and collateral consequences, such as the imposition of a restraining or protective order.
 As a result, getting legal representation when you are facing assault charges may be highly advisable.
 A Darien assault lawyer may be able to work with you to minimize the effects of your charges and reach an acceptable resolution to your case.
 Call the attorneys are Mark Sherman Law today to see how we can help defend your case.